heavymetalthings/FedOCCT/README.md

 Having software independance is a MASSIVE pro for any application.
 Now, we gotta erase the  cons :)

+To conclude, we start with some computing and programming knowledge but, at the same time, we are total newbies in this kind of project.

 ## Installing the tools

 First of all, we are, as the name might suggest it, using Fedora (currently 37), and hence all the commands are aimed at this specific distro.